udevsharold/vexillarius/README.md

 where they all have different UI design (I didn't dissect them all to be honest) for the banner, but similar in backbone.
 For example, the "Pasted from XXX" banner is holding com.apple.DragUI.druid entitlement, but is not designed for displaying glyphs.
-They all however works by sending XPC message to [BannerKit](https://github.com/udevsharold/iOS-14.3-Headers/tree/acfaa34b5a3bdf288ae972ee72b47ebcbbd45f89/System/Library/PrivateFrameworks/BannerKit.framework) framework (where entitlement will be verified), and if you're one of the special one (you're not), it will be presented using the method
+They all however works by sending XPC message to [BannerKit](https://github.com/udevsharold/iOS-14.3-Headers/tree/acfaa34b5a3bdf288ae972ee72b47ebcbbd45f89/System/Library/PrivateFrameworks/BannerKit.framework) framework (where entitlement will be verified), and if you're one of the special ones (you're not), it will be presented using the method

 ```
 postPresentable:withOptions:userInfo:error:
 ```
 So technically, you could create/design your own banner using [BNBannerSource](https://github.com/udevsharold/iOS-14.3-Headers/blob/acfaa34b5a3bdf288ae972ee72b47ebcbbd45f89/System/Library/PrivateFrameworks/BannerKit.framework/BNBannerSource.h) (I wouldn't), but you'll also have to deal with the entitlement. vexillarius, on the other hand, sends XPC message to BluetoothUIService, and let it do all the dirty work of designing and managing the banners, and then dispatch it to BannerKit.
+BluetoothUIService will verify that if the client process is holding com.apple.BluetoothUIService entitlement before proceed with the XPC message request.

 ## Example Implementation
 Example use case of this package could be found in